15+ Beautiful Landscapes in Spain That Will Amaze You

 Covadonga (Asturias)

-One of the most beautiful landscapes to see in Asturias is Covadonga, situated in the Picos de Europa, considered an impressive mountain range in Spain.
+One of the most beautiful landscapes to see in Asturias is Covadonga, situated in the Picos de Europa, which is considered an impressive mountain range in Spain.
 This place seems out of a fairytale film or book.

 Go on a hiking trail through the lush meadows or visit the Sanctuary of Covadonga.